— Topics —

 The Bantamweight limit is fifty-three-point-five kilograms(53.5kg).
 As his body got older, losing weight became harder.
 For a defending match, he had to lose more than ten kilograms in a month.

 But, as soon as the match was over and he started to eat, his weight increased ten kilograms in a few days.
-The rate of going back to his base weight was fast.
+The rate of going back to his set-point weight was fast.
 Those who have tried diets and eat less than usual might have experienced this.
 Often, it's called the rebound effect.

-I arrived at this idea of "base weight" through my own experience and by observing people around me, but according to Dr. Jason Fung, the author of “The Obesity Code,” in 1984, two researchers, Keesey and Corbett, first proposed that there is a "set point" for body weight and fatness.
+According to Dr. Jason Fung, the author of “The Obesity Code,” in 1984, two researchers, Keesey and Corbett, first proposed that there is a "set point" for body weight and fatness.

 According to this idea, homeostatic mechanisms in the human body work to defend this body set weight against changes.